tylerah/neural-network-charity-analysis/README.md

-# Analysis of Charitable Organization susing Nueral Network and Deep Learning Models
+# Analysis of Charitable Organizations using Neural Network and Deep Learning Models
 ## Overview
 The purpose of this analysis was to help the non-profit organization, Alphabet Soup, to analyze what organizations are worth donating to.
 Alphabet Soup raises funds for charities and wants to optimize their decision making by using machine a neural network to review the history of each organization and which of them were successful in the past.
 A CSV file was provided containing data on a variety of charitable organizations that have received funds from Alphabet Soup in previous years.
 Using this data, a deep learning neural network model using the python TensorFlow library was developed.